Stillorgan Castle

 of St John of God respectively.

-where Stillorgan Manor House was, but the Manor lands were more likely to have been
+at Stillorgan Manor House ,however the Manor lands were more likely to have been at

-It it thought to have been known as Mount Eagle or Eagle House locally as it had three
+It is thought to have been known as Mount Eagle or Eagle House locally as it had three

 In 1836 it was to let or the interest in the lease sold on 20 acres.
 It was described as a